Anesthesiology: Germany

 In Germany, after earning the right to practice medicine (Approbation), German physicians who want to become anaesthesiologists must undergo five years of additional training as outlined by the German Society of Anaesthesiology and Intensive Care Medicine (Deutsche Gesellschaft für Anästhesiologie und Intensivmedizin, or DGAI).
 This specialist training consists of anaesthesiology, emergency medicine, intensive care and pain medicine, and also palliative care medicine.
 Similar to many other countries, the training includes rotations serving in the operation theatres to perform anaesthesia on a variety of patients being treated by various surgical subspecialties (e.g. general surgery, neurosurgery, invasive urological and gynecological procedures), followed by a rotation through various intensive-care units.
 Many German anaesthesiologists choose to complete an additional curriculum in emergency medicine, which once completed, enables them to be referred to as Notarzt, an emergency physician working pre-clinically with the emergency medical service.
 In pre-clinical settings the emergency physician is assisted by paramedics.

 Netherlands

 In the Netherlands, anaesthesiologists must complete medical school training, which takes six years.
 After successfully completing medical school training, they start a five-year residency training in anaesthesiology.
-In their fifth year they can choose to spend the year doing research, or to specialize in a certain area, including general anaesthesiology, critical care medicine, pain and palliative medicine, paediatric anaesthesiology, cardiothoracic anaesthesiology, neuroanaesthesiology or obstetric anaesthesiology.
+The final two years of residency (the fourth and fifth years) are devoted to a differentiation track in either perioperative medicine, intensive care medicine, or pain and palliative medicine.
+Residents who choose the perioperative medicine track further specialize in an area such as general anaesthesiology, paediatric anaesthesiology, obstetric anaesthesiology, emergency medicine, or research.